delft-hyperloop/serpenta/Writerside/topics/Home.md

 ground station controlling Helios III.
 It provides:

 - a common UI toolkit for displaying data points received from an arbitrary Hyperloop pod
 - a configurable middleware for managing data distribution and command issuing to the pod
 - utilities for refreshing and supporting charts
+- middleware example built for Tauri

 Serpenta is split between a UI kit that is completely decoupled from middleware and a Tauri adaptation of such middleware.

-Originally, Serpenta ran on Tauri, but its front-end was entirely decoupled from it to allow for more flexibility in choosing a compatible tech stack.
+> Originally, Serpenta ran on Tauri, but its front-end was entirely decoupled from it to allow for more flexibility in choosing a compatible tech stack.

 ![dh08serpenta.png](dh08serpenta.png){style="block"} _DH08 Serpenta GUI on its Home tab_